Episesarma versicolor: Feeding

-Episesarma versicolor are omnivorous but primarily prefer eating leaves and calyx off of mangrove trees.
-They dig their burrows around the roots of mangrove trees and can utilize their arboreal abilities to climb on these roots when disturbed.
-They have been observed cutting leaf litters and bringing some fragments back to their burrows.To remove leaves from trees they tear off a section of the leaf with their claws and feed on those small sections they tear off.
-It is observed that leaves with previous damage from other herbivorous organisms are targeted by the crabs for feeding utilizing previous holes to tear off sections easier.
+Episesarma versicolor are omnivorous, but feed primarily on calyx and leaves of water plants, mangroves, and mangrove associates.
+At Segara Anakan Lagoon, Java, Indonesia, E. versicolor feed on various food sources including detritus, bark, leaves, and on roots, algae and animal matter to a lesser extent.
+Their diet adapts to the environment, which helps them survive when food sources are scarce or changing.
+When food is abundant, such as during a feeding experiment, they prefer leaves with a high amount of nitrogen compounds.
+They have been observed cutting leaf litter and bringing some fragments back to their burrows.
+To remove leaves from trees, they tear off a section of the leaf with their claws and feed on those small sections they tear off.
+Leaves with previous damage from other herbivorous organisms are targeted by the crabs for feeding, utilizing previous holes to tear off sections more easily.